nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `stats INDEX`

-* Shows the statistics of the flashcard at the specified INDEX.
-The INDEX refers to the index number shown in the displayed flashcard list.
+* Shows the statistics of the flashcard at the specified `INDEX`.
+The `INDEX` refers to the index number shown in the displayed flashcard list.
-* INDEX must be a positive integer **greater than 0**. eg. 1, 2, 3, …
+* `INDEX` must be a positive integer **greater than 0**. eg. 1, 2, 3, …

 The statistics of the flashcard will be displayed in the view pane.
 The statistics feature works in conjunction with the [quiz](#quiz-flashcards-quiz) feature.